joelgardner/bnb-book-blog-app/Post1.md

 >*Object-oriented programming was king for a long time, but there is currently a sea change toward the functional paradigm.*

-Javascript has its warts, but the ES6/7 spec has really made for a fun and expressive language.
+Javascript has its warts, but the ECMAScript spec has really made for a fun and expressive language.
 It's no Haskell, but combined with a library or two, Javascript can truly be a very capable and functional-style language.
 We'll use Ramda.js to help us with this.
-It provides many helpful utility functions that embrace and encourage functional code as each method is curried (i.e., you can partially apply it).
+It provides many helpful utility functions that embrace and encourage functional code as each method is curried (i.e., you can [partially apply](http://ramdajs.com/docs/#__) it).

 >*Another great library is [lodash](https://github.com/lodash/lodash)/[fp](https://github.com/lodash/lodash/wiki/FP-Guide).*